State House, Nauru

-The State House was built in 2017 for President Baron Waqa at Cliff Lodge.
-It began as the home of the manager of the British Phosphate Commission, and later the home of the manager of the Nauru Phosphate Corporation.
+After the former State House was turned into a refugee camp, there was no official residence for the president for a long time.
+For replacement, the current State House was built in 2017 for President Baron Waqa.
+The site was initially the home of the manager of the British Phosphate Commission, and later the home of the manager of the Nauru Phosphate Corporation.